yotamdinar/yotamAssignment4/README.md

 $$*TODO* Add a description of the module and the user stories that you chose to test.
 For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
+We tested the admin module that allows for deleting products.
 We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+*User story:* An admin deletes a pruduct from 'products'

-*Preconditions:* There is a course with a teacher
+*Preconditions:* There is a product in pruducts and the admin is logged in

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* The product disappears from 'products'

-*User story:* A students attempts a quiz and answers correctly.
+*User story:* A customer attempts to buy that product (the deleted one).

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:* The product is within the customer cart.

-*Expected outcome:* The student receives 100.
+*Expected outcome:* The purchased aborts.
 $$

 ## How we tested